georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 files under `/snap` directory.
 How do I know it?
 I waste 3 hours trying various methods and it turns out to be a security feature of snap apps.

+The `InkscapeExtension` class defines a `debug` method.
+We can invoke this method to output messages.
+The method redirects a message to the stardard error stream,
+and Inkscape will display the message on a dialog box.
+However, the logging module is more flexible to use than this method.

 ## What's Next

 You may feel overwhelmed or even frustrated by now if you are not very familar